14islands/14islands-com-v2/app/blog/_posts/2016-08-16-phoenix-framework.md

 It's still early days for Phoenix.
 [Many libraries](https://github.com/h4cc/awesome-elixir){:target="_blank"} are missing or immature compared to Rails.
 It's ready for production and [many companies](https://github.com/doomspork/elixir-companies){:target="_blank"} are already using it live.

 Services to deploy seem a bit immature for Phoenix.
-It can be deployed to [Heroku](https://www.heroku.com/){:target="_blank"} in a simple way, but Heroku is still without suppport for Erlang's concurrency features.
+It can be deployed to [Heroku](https://www.heroku.com/){:target="_blank"} in a simple way, but Heroku is still without support for Erlang's concurrency features.

 Deploying to your own setup requires time and skills.
 I trust that somewhere in the world hackers are sitting in a dark room, eating pizza and making this easier for the rest of us.